rborkoto/hitachi-guides/flutter/readme.md

 # Datadog Flutter RUM Integration Guide

-This document provides step-by-step guidance for integrating Datadog Real User Monitoring (RUM) into your Flutter application.

 What you need to know before jumping in  :

 1. With Flutter, everything is a widget.
 Widgets are basically user interface components used to create the UI of the application.
 In Flutter, the application is itself a widget.